stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/02-creating-the-screenlet-ui.markdown

 A Theme requires an XIB file to define the UI's components and layout.
 Use these steps to create your Theme's XIB file:

-1. In the Project navigator, right-click the `Default` folder and select *New File*.
+1. In the Project navigator, right-click the `Default` folder you added above and select *New File*.
 In the dialog that appears, select *iOS* &rarr; *User Interface* &rarr; *Empty*, and click *Next*.
 Name the file `EntryListView_default.xib`, and ensure that *Default* is selected for the save location and group.
 The *Liferay Guestbook* target should also be selected.
 Click *Create*.
-The file should then open in Interface Builder.
+The file then opens in Interface Builder.

 2. In Interface Builder, drag and drop a View from the Object Library onto the canvas.
 Then add a Table View to the View.
 Set the Table View to take up the